darqos/darqos/doc/roadmap.rst

     * Modify / write a Wayland compositor to remove cruft, but provide basic window management.

-      * Can we use Waypipe?
+      * Can we use Wayfire?

     * The Terminal service might need to interact with the compositor to manage the UI